-The intestines absorb nutrients and vitamins and are part of the gastrointestinal (GI) tract.
+The intestines work by absorbing nutrients and vitamins.
+They are part of the gastrointestinal (GI) tract.
 Together, the small and large intestines run from the end of the stomach to the anus.

 In this article, we describe what the intestines are and what they do, as well as related health problems and their treatments.

 Explore the interactive diagram below to learn more about the intestines.

 The intestines sit in the abdomen and absorb nutrients and some water.
 Below, learn about the small and large intestines in more depth:

 Food broken down by the stomach moves into the small intestine, which absorbs nutrients and sends them into the bloodstream.

 - The duodenum: This connects to the stomach.

 - The jejunum: This, the middle part, absorbs nutrients and water.

 - The ileum: This further digests what was once food, called the digestive product, then passes it to the large intestine.